Step-by-Step Guide to Buying Airplane Tickets

 - Potentially check airports that are further away.
 Before moving on, it can be worthwhile to check if it might be worthwhile to take advantage of a more far-flung airport.

-In our example, if we switch to Saturday morning, the price drops significantly.
-If we can force ourselves to get up early and don't mind a slightly later start to our trip, we can save $64 with the Delta flight and also save ourselves the cost of the hotel room on Friday night.
+In our example, if we switch to Saturday morning, the price drops by $20.
+If we are willing to miss out on being in San Diego on Saturday morning, you can save $20 per person on the flights and also the cost of the hotel room on Friday night.

-When we add LAX, we find much lower prices for Friday night.
+When we add Ontario, we find much lower prices for Friday night.
 Each person might make their own trade-off of whether it is worth the extra drive to save the extra money.

-With any given search, Google Flights can search up to seven starting cities and seven ending cities and you can even save flights to or from multiple cities for flight alerts.
+With any given search, Google Flights can search up to six starting cities and sixending cities and you can even save flights to or from multiple cities for flight alerts.

 In our example, the cheapest first-class ticket was “only” about $100 more than the cheapest nonstop coach flight.